jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ---
 title: How to Build a Basic QPSK Modulator
 author: Joey Reed
-date: '2024-12-08'
+date: '2024-12-14'
 draft: false
-summary: A quick and dirty introduction to baseband QPSK modulation using Python.
+summary: An introduction to baseband QPSK modulation in Python.
 tags:
   - digital communications
 jupyter: python3